zaxebo1/VirtualBox/README.md

 # VirtualBox

-A general-purpose full virtualizer for PC hardware
+Summary:    A general-purpose full virtualizer for PC hardware

+Version:    5.0.20

+License:    GPLv2 or (GPLv2 and CDDL)